quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Threshold or max_ack_delay.
 Therefore, CE-marking only triggers an immediate acknowledgement when there is a transition from non-CE-marked to CE-marked.

-If the Ack-Eliciting Threshold is 0, every packet is immediately acknowledged, no matter if marked with CE or not.
+If the Ack-Eliciting Threshold is 0, every ack-eliciting packet is immediately acknowledged, CE marked or not.
 If the Ack-Eliciting Threshold is 1, the default behavior as specified in RFC9000 applies, which recommends to immediately acknowledge all packets marked with CE (see
 {{Section 13.2.1 of QUIC-TRANSPORT}}).